2020 AT&T Faculty-Staff Instructional Technology Awards Entry Information

-Individual MSU faculty, instructors, teaching assistants and staff, or teams of faculty and staff, are eligible to submit innovations in credit-bearing MSU courses they have developed and offered at least once between summer 2016 and spring 2017 to this competition.
+Individual MSU faculty, instructors, teaching assistants and staff, or teams of faculty and staff, are eligible to submit innovations in credit-bearing MSU courses they have developed and offered at least once between fall 2018 and summer 2019 to this competition.
 Three first place awards will be given – one for best online course, one for best blended course, and one for best use of technology to enhance an online, blended, flipped, or in-person course.
 (Note: There can only be one entry per course.
 Applicants must choose one of these three competition categories for their entry.)
 Up to four honorable mentions may also be awarded from any combination of the three categories.

 Thanks to AT&T, the first place winning individual or teams for best courses and the first place winning individual or team for best technology-enabled innovation will receive an award of available credit to spend from a university account in ways that contribute to their professional development or further their use of technology in instruction.
 Up to four additional courses or innovations may be selected to receive honorable mention awards.
 Honorable mention is not associated with prize money, but winners are recognized and honored on the awards website.